yanalex981/Aero-Ground-Station-App/README.md

 ## About

-Desktop app used to plot flight paths of the Aero team's plane on the ground.
-Created with Processing and the library Unfolding for rapid development and simple field maintenance.
+Desktop app used to plot flight paths of the Aero team's plane from a computer on the ground.

+Created with Processing and the Unfolding Maps library for rapid development and simple field maintenance.

 ## Dependencies